Eyelid surgery, or blepharoplasty, is a surgical procedure to improve the appearance of your eyelids.

 Eyelid surgery recovery

-During your eyelid surgery recovery, lubricating ointment and cold compresses may be applied, and in some cases your eyes may be loosely covered with gauze, after your procedure is completed.
+During your eyelid surgery recovery, lubricating ointment and cold wet compresses may be applied, & Tylenol may be taken if there is any discomfort after your procedure is completed.
+Head elevation when lying down can also enhance healing and relieve discomfort.

-You will be given specific instructions that may include how to care for your eyes, medications to apply or take orally to aid healing and reduce the potential for infection, specific concerns to look for at the surgical site or in your overall health and when to follow-up with your plastic surgeon.
+You will be given specific post-operative instructions that include how to care for your eyes, medications to apply or take orally to aid healing.
+Detailed information is included on how to clean the surgical site until the suture removal and when to follow-up with your plastic surgeon.

 Advantages of Botox